 We can advise on the impact of the IFA rules ahead of any significant acquisition or disposal, or in relation to the purchase or sale of a business.
 We can also advise you on the potential benefits of making one of the claims or elections mentioned above, or on the interaction between accounting treatment and tax implications.

-For more information on the tax regime for intangible fixed assets, please contact your usual Saffery Champness partner or speak to James Bramsdon.
+For more information on the tax regime for intangible fixed assets, please contact your usual Saffery partner or speak to Sean Watts.

 This factsheet is based on law and HMRC practice at 1 February 2020.